MichaelCurrin/nested-jekyll-menus/README.md

 [![Made with Jekyll](https://img.shields.io/badge/jekyll-3.9-blue?logo=jekyll)](https://jekyllrb.com)

+## Note

+_This project is no longer maintained.
+It is a useful demo and prototype I'll keep, but I have made a bigger and better repo here - [fractal](https://github.com/MichaelCurrin/fractal) theme.
+One of the improvements is that the `listing.html` layout is not needed - the `page.html` layout is sufficient._

 ## Purpose

 The easy way to nest content in your Jekyll site and have menus auto-generate for you at each level.